NAT Loopback issues

 3. Add rules to your hosts file

-Don’t use this method if your environment have laptops, because this laptop will not able to connect the server when outside your LAN.
+If this method is used on a portable device like a laptop, it will not be able to connect to the server when outside your LAN.

 Path for different OS: